KatyaBiser/web-design/README.md

-# Rehab from Vibe - Web Design Project
+# Rehab from Vibe Coding - Web Design Project

 **Student Project** | Web Design Course 2025 | [Created by Katya Biser](https://katyabiser.github.io/web-design/)

 ## Project Overview

-"Rehab from Vibe" is a fictional rehabilitation center website designed to help developers break free from AI-assisted coding dependency (vibe-coding).
+"Rehab from Vibe Coding" is a fictional rehabilitation center website designed to help developers break free from AI-assisted coding dependency (vibe-coding).
 This project was created as a student assignment to demonstrate mastery of HTML5 and CSS3 fundamentals without relying on frameworks or AI-generated code.

 The website concept is intentionally ironic - it's about recovering from AI dependency, yet the project itself showcases what can be achieved through thoughtful, manual coding practices.